Main Menu

 Salads and Salad Dressings

-Page 41: Salads and Salad Dressings: French Dressing, Mayonnaise I, Mayonnaise II, Boiled Salad Dressing, Russian Dressing, Chicken Salad, Fruit Salad, Vegetable Salad
+Page 41: French Dressing, Mayonnaise I, Mayonnaise II, Boiled Salad Dressing, Russian Dressing, Chicken Salad, Fruit Salad, Vegetable Salad

-Page 42: Salads and Salad Dressings: Marquise Salad, Potato Salad, Lobster Salad, Fish Salad
+Page 42: Marquise Salad, Potato Salad, Lobster Salad, Fish Salad

 Beverages

-Page 42: Beverages: How to Make Coffee, Boiled Coffee, Cocoa, Cocoa Syrup
+Page 42: How to Make Coffee, Boiled Coffee, Cocoa, Cocoa Syrup

 Candies

-Page 44: Candies: Fudge, Penuche, Cocoa Cream Candy, Stuffed Prunes or Dates, Cocoanut Cream Candy, Hickory Nut Candy, Date and Peanut Paste, Salted Almonds,
+Page 44: Fudge, Penuche, Cocoa Cream Candy, Stuffed Prunes or Dates, Coconut Cream Candy, Hickory Nut Candy, Date and Peanut Paste, Salted Almonds,

 Fireless Cookery